Zynga Poker

 Zynga Poker is a social game developed by Zynga as an application for the social-networking website Facebook as well as Android, iPhone, Windows Phone, Windows, MySpace, Tagged, and Google+.
 It was launched in July 2007.

 In 2011, with 38 million players, Zynga Poker was the largest poker site in the world.
 In 2018, after increased competition in the market, Zynga Poker had a 6.1% market share in social casino games.

 Gameplay

 The game allows Facebook players to simulate playing Texas Hold 'em poker in a social gaming environment.
 Users enter a casino lobby and can play at any table or join friends for a game.
 Players can choose from casual tables, tournament play, or VIP tables.
 A leader board shows players how they compare in chip ranking to other players and allows players to send or receive gifts.
+A 2019 virtual ethnographic study of the game identified design features such as pop-up prompts to purchase additional chips after a loss, which researchers compared to loss-chasing mechanics associated with problem gambling.

 History

 Development and market dominance

 It was created and launched in July 2007 by a team consisting of some of the founders of the company including Justin Waldron, Michael Luxton, and Eric Schiermeyer.

 In March 2011, Zynga Poker hosted PokerCon, a live poker tournament at the Palms Casino in Las Vegas, Nevada.
 According to a March 2011 ESPN article, with 38 million players, Zynga Poker at that time was the largest poker site in the world.

 In July 2012, Zynga announced that it would be providing real-money gaming outside of United States in 2013.

 According to a 2014 article by Dean Takahashi, about 350 million have played Zynga Poker, and the game has millions of daily players.